alexander-jiang/halite3_bot/journal.md

     - Unfortunately often results in softlocking.
 It seems that a simpler approach (just move directly towards target with collision avoidance) prevails.
   - Collision avoidance/investigation:
-    - Why does v3_1 collide but v3 doesn't?
-Particularly since v4 is based off of a similar pipeline of components (state transition, then movement based on state), I should figure out why v3_1 collides so much more frequently.
+    - ~~Why does v3.1 collide but v3 doesn't?
+Particularly since v4 is based off of a similar pipeline of components (state transition, then movement based on state), I should figure out why v3.1 collides so much more frequently.~~
-    - How come v4 sometimes collides when ship spawns?
+    - ~~How come v4 sometimes collides when ship spawns?~~ If you decide whether to spawn before ship navigation, you need to mark the shipyard as unsafe.
+    - How to avoid collisions with enemy ships?
   - Softlock avoidance:
-    - add a random "wiggle" if ship was stationary for several turns? (what if the ship wanted to stay still vs. wanted to move but didn't because of collision?)
+    - ~~Store each ship's planned move and whether it tried to move: if it did try and was blocked, try again but check if any friendly ships are blocking it.
+    If so, and the neighboring friendly ship wants to move as well, try switching the ship's positions.~~
+      - Still need to handle the case when softlocked with an enemy ship.
   - Reworking pipeline:
-    - Assign targets to all ships, then plan movements for all ships? (i.e. two separate for loops).
-Could implement collision avoidance algorithms from Kavraki's robotics class.
+    - ~~Assign targets to all ships, then plan movements for all ships (i.e. two separate for loops).
+Could implement collision avoidance algorithms from Kavraki's robotics class.~~ Collision avoidance algorithms are probably overkill;
+    besides, in this world, ships can phase through each other (collisions are only checked in discrete time anyways)
 - Target selection/Exploration:
   - v4 does this poorly: it will turn away from high-halite squares even if the ship is right next to them!
 On the other hand, v3's randomness is inefficient as the round progresses.
+  - in early game, assigning targets to closest ship in decreasing halite amount chooses targets for ships that are far away (maybe should weight distance based on halite density in the board, which could also help determine ship spawning decisions)
 - Tactical Optimizations:
-    - Recall all ships at end of round (colliding ships on your own shipyard deposits the halite)
+  - ~~Recall all ships at end of round (colliding ships on your own shipyard deposits the halite)~~
+    - need to bugfix this: sometimes ships get left over when they don't have enough halite to move or to avoid collisions (in both v3.1 and v4)
+  - Force first five actions to be spawning ships (and thus need to force ships to move in first 5 turns so that shipyard isn't occupied)
+  - Spawning too many ships in the mid-game.
   - Don't fail when an enemy ship occupies the shipyard (just collide with it and take its halite)
 - Building dropoffs:
-    - what are the benefits of building the dropoff?
+  - benefits of building the dropoff: instantly collects when there's a lot of halite and ships don't have enough capacity.
+Also lets you explore further (don't have to stay as long to collect because you won't have to travel as far) and adds another dropoff option to avoid overcrowding the shipyard.
   - how quickly is the cost recovered over time?
 - Visualization of ship statistics:
   - for fun but also could help evaluate bots and debug issues

 ## Notes
+### 12/15/2018
+- Submitted bot v3.1 as the submission v4: v3.1 includes some small updates to v3:
+    - rework the states: first decide what state the ship is before deciding movement
+    - recalling ships at the end of the round (imperfect as sometimes ships are forced to stop because they don't have enough halite to move), allowing collisions on friendly shipyard

 ### 12/13/2018
 - Downloaded starter kit for Python and worked with the basics in the web editor to produce a v3 bot.